-No diluted earnings/(loss) per share is presented for both current year and prior period as there was no potential ordinary share outstanding.
+No diluted (loss)/earnings per share is presented for both years as there was no potential ordinary share outstanding.

 12. PRINCIPAL SUBSIDIARIES

 Details of the Company's principal subsidiaries at the end of the reporting period are set out as follows: